I-Alpha/StarShip_D3QN/README.md

 random_policy.py runs the program with randomised inputs to simulate an Agent

-DQNAgent.py can also be run on it's own with it's own default values and is equivalent to running main.py without any arguments
+DQNAgent.py can also be run on its own with its own default values and is equivalent to running main.py without any arguments